Build-Better-Music/Build-Better-Music.github.io/_drafts/IncreasePitchVarietyInYourMelody.md

 But these few tips are a very good starting point to adding pitch variety to your melodies.

 If you would like more help, download the free worksheet below.
-It will help you practice each of the techniques discussed here.
+It will give you practice several of the techniques discussed here.
 If you are already a subscriber, the worksheet is in your inbox.

 Happy writing!